nzrst/wordle-solver/README.md

 The first script builds statistics of letters across the entire word.
 The second script builds statistics of letters in specific slots.

 The results of the statistics are dependant on the dictionary used, not all wordle clones use the same dictionaries!
 Each script has more detailed instructions and comments through out.

+Two dictionaries are provided:
+1. dictionary-wordle.json
+	- Includes plural form of 4 letter words, names, and many non-dictionary terms from the wordle game
+2. dictionary-wordle-short.json
+	- Set of real 5 letter words only from the wordle game

 Run the whole script as-is:
 	python3 wordle-solver-1.py